 Morning sickness may be worsened by:

 Yes.
-Most people with morning sickness feel nauseous for a short time each day and may vomit once or twice.
+Most women with morning sickness feel nauseous for a short time each day and may vomit once or twice.
 In more severe cases of morning sickness, nausea can last several hours each day and vomiting occurs more than four times per day.
 This is a condition called hyperemesis gravidarum.

 Symptoms of hyperemesis gravidarum include:

-People with severe morning sickness may need to be admitted to the hospital to receive IV fluids to restore hydration and medications to relieve nausea.
+Women with severe morning sickness may need to be admitted to the hospital to receive IV fluids to restore hydration and medications to relieve nausea.

 Tell your obstetrician if you feel symptoms of morning sickness.
 If they suspect hyperemesis gravidarum, they may order urine (pee) or blood tests.